darkerego/DirectSwap/README.md

 <p>
-This is a smart contract that performs swaps by directly interacting withUniswap V2 and V3 liquidity pools.
+This is a smart contract that performs swaps by directly interacting with Uniswap V2, V3 and V4 liquidity pools.
+It also exposes quote helpers (`quoteV2`, `quoteV3`, `quoteV4`) for estimating swap outputs without executing trades.
 </p>

 <p>